odriverobotics/ODrive/getting-started.md

    The startup procedure is demonstrated [here](https://www.youtube.com/watch?v=VCX1bA2xnuY).

    **Note**: the rotor must be allowed to rotate without any biased load during startup.
 That means mass and weak friction loads are fine, but gravity or spring loads are not okay.
-Also note that in the video, the motors spin after initalisation, but in the current software the default behaviour is to do position control to position 0 (i.e. the position at startup)
+Also note that in the video, the motors spin after initalisation, but in the current software the default behaviour is not like that.

    <details><summary markdown="span">My motor doesn't beep or doesn't turn</summary><div markdown="block">